twalichiewicz/blog/source/_posts/the-slingshot-design-method.md

 Evaluate the impact:

 1. Direct hit but standing: Amplify resources and extend MVP for a more impactful follow-up.
-2. Missed target (degree noted): Refine your aim without starting over, leveraging existing documentation and making adjustments for a more accurate shot."
+2. Missed target (degree noted): Refine your aim without starting over, leveraging existing documentation and making adjustments for a more accurate shot.